 Sometimes, if you’re lucky enough, you end up as part of a dynamic duo: Batman and Robin; Sherlock Holmes and Watson; Rob and Mat.
 The first two probably ring a bell, but the final pair may be a head-scratcher.
-Rob and Mat are two post-grad travelers who took their first College Break trip to Thailand and the Islands.
+Rob and Mat are two post-grad travelers who took their first Ultimate Break trip to Thailand and the Islands.

 I sat down with Mat to talk about his experience partaking in what we like to call “Mantripping” with his childhood friend, Rob.

 Morgan: So, set the scene.
 What made you and Rob want to take a trip together?

 Mat: Over the past two or three years, we’ve taken some domestic trips together to places like Vegas, back to Tennessee for a few friends’ weddings, and California.
 We recently went on a trip to the Dominican Republic with one of Rob’s fraternity brothers who went on the 30-day Grand Tour of Europe.
 He recommended the company so we decided to check it out.
 We wanted to go somewhere warm, so we landed on Thailand and the Islands.